-Many, maybe most, rented properties are let to people sharing.
+Many, maybe most, rented properties are let to people sharing property.
 Families, couples, friends, even strangers sharing to save money.
-If you have people sharing YOUR property – how best can you deal with this in your tenancy agreement?
+If you are a landlord and have people sharing YOUR property – how best can you deal with this in your tenancy agreement?

 There are basically three methods: